-- Assessment and Analysis are ongoing processes whereby staff of functional units and faculty of programs review research, data, and evaluations related to performance on established expected outcomes for units, programs, and program student learning outcomes (SLOs).
+- Assessment and Analysis are ongoing processes whereby staff of functional units and faculty of programs review research, data, and evaluations related to performance on established expected outcomes for units, general education, programs, and student learning outcomes (SLOs).
 During this review process, stakeholders assess and report assessment results; and analyze and report analysis of results.
 Often, the Analysis of Results report sections compare current results to that of the prior year.
-Also reported are Actions Taken/Improvements Made-Based on Analysis of Results, as related to expected outcome results from the prior year.
+Also reported are Actions Taken/Improvements Made and Sought-Based on Analysis of Results, as related to expected outcome results from the prior year.

 - Planning, Budgeting, and Implementation represent both "Strategic" and "Operational" planning with the two strategies intertwined and supporting one another.
 Faculty and staff participate in strategic planning and in preparing Annual Assessment Plans, Staff Development Plans, and Annual Budget Plans.
-It is expected that Unit/Program Annual Assessment Plans reflect Future Actions Planned resulting from assessment results and analysis of results, plus “next steps” that stakeholders wish to focus.
-Relevant activities from the Strategic Plan and other college-wide plans are also included.
+It is expected that units, general education, and program and student learning outcomes in Annual Assessment Plans reflect Future Actions Planned resulting from assessment results and analysis of results, plus “next steps” that stakeholders wish to focus.
+Relevant activities from the Strategic Plan and other College-wide plans are also included.
 Each Future Action Plan item includes numeric references to College Goals, Strategic Objectives, and Activities as included in the Strategic Plan.

 Annual Budget Plans include activities and related operational budget items needed by the Unit/Program.
 These budget items are considered by supervisors and the SRTC Budget Committee during annual budget hearings.
 Operational budgets are budgeted as funds are available.

-Also, College Units and Programs maintain improvement budget fund requests for equipment items in a web-based application called, SRassist, in the Equipment Wish List module.
-Unit/Program leaders, on an ongoing basis, are able to add items to SRassist at any time as well as to change the status of items to “delete” or “purchased.”
+Also, College units, general education, and programs maintain improvement budget fund requests for equipment items in a web-based application called, SRassist, in the Equipment Wish List module.
+Unit/General Education/Program leaders, on an ongoing basis, are able to add items to SRassist at any time as well as to change the status of items to “delete” or “purchased.”
 These items are considered by supervisors and the SRTC Budget Committee and purchased as funds are available.

 - Technical College System of Georgia